jrsalata/jrsalata.github.io/content/projects/assembler/Challenges.md

 draft: false
 weight: 2
 author: "John Salata"
-description: "A brief reflection about the various challenges I overcame in this project"
+description: "A brief reflection about the various challenges I overcame in this project."
 toc: true
 ---